-This Society has been formed jointly by NHAI and NHBF and is now fully operationalised with the empanelment of around 250 arbitrators on the basis of recommendations from member companies and NHAI who are agreeable to follow the rules and regulation of SAROD.
-This Society is governed by a Governing Body consisting of equal number of members form NHAI & NHBF and has a full-fledged office with staff in the Ground Floor of NHAI, HQ.
+(a) This Society has been formed jointly by NHAI and NHBF and is operationalised with the empanelment of arbitrators on the basis of recommendations from member companies and NHAI who are agreeable to follow the rules and regulation of SAROD.
+This Society is governed by a Governing Body consisting of members from NHAI & NHBF.
 Additionally it has been decided by SAROD, Governing Body that Arbitration Meetings can also be held at nearby Welcome Hotel in Dwarka within the laid down parameters of venue costing.
 The fees for Arbitrators has been enhanced to @ Rs.50,000/- per hearing which is at par with NHAI Fee Schedule applicable to their Ad hoc Arbitrators.
 NHBF representative (Sh.
 Shashank Shekhar of M/s.
 KMC) has been included in the Governing Body.
 Similarly NHBF rep is also included in the Committee for deciding fresh empanelment/renewal of Arbitration panel, Arbitration panel i.e. Col. Alam (Retd.) of M/s.
 Ashoka Buildcon.

 NHBF is closely associated with this company which is managing the Electronic Toll Collection at Toll Plazas maintained by NHAI as well as by the Concessionaires.
 This activity will further enhance on Toll Plazas established by various State Governments on State Highway System.
-In addition, its responsibilities also include interaction with ECH, Establishment and Maintenance of Wayside Amenities and Corridor Plantation as a part of Green Highway System.
+In addition, its responsibilities also include target of 100% ETC Toll lanes, Establishment and Maintenance of Wayside Amenities and Corridor Plantation as a part of Green Highway System.
 Proper Dispute Resolution Mechanism has been introduced for our Concessionaires about their dues from Banks etc. NHBF is represented by two Directors of Companies who are stake holders of IHMCL.

-NHBF is also associated with Skill Development of workers employed in Highway sector.
-It has been decided by MoRT&H that IAHE would be the Nodal Agency for Skill Development in road sector.
+(a) NHBF is also associated with Skill Development of workers employed in Highway sector.
+It has been decided by MoRTH that IAHE would be the Nodal Agency for Skill Development in road sector.
 A total of 20,000 highways construction workers are to be trained in various trades at project sites, ITIs & IAHE and a stipend of Rs.15000/- per person, would be paid by Govt. to compensate for loss of wages during training period.
 Our members are providing support to CSDC for Industry Endorsements/Validation of various trades in Road Construction sector.
 Two of our Co’s reps represent NHBF in CSDC Governing Body.

-Vigorous efforts have been made with NHAI/MoRTH and Ministry of Finance to minimize the burden of new GST regime on the Road Sector.
+(a) Vigorous efforts have been made with NHAI/MoRTH and Ministry of Finance to minimize the burden of new GST regime on the Road Sector.
 The GST rate has been reduced from 18% to 12%.
-Further the Annuity payments have also been exempted on the same lines as that of Toll.
 Due to our insistence, detailed Policy Circulars have been issued by NHAI laying down various procedures of GST payments.
 Due to NHBF persistence, NHAI has issued SOP for GST issues in respect of EPC & HAM Projects and such clarifications for BOT Projects have also been issued.
 Pre-GST issues Policy Circulars and Amendments were issued by NHAI thrice, due to amendments suggested at our request.

-While dealing with Govt Authorities the list of challenges can be never ending e.g. our fight, tooth & nail, about NHAI “Allged Dafaulters List” or the recent Pricing Mechanism of ETC Toll items and W.P.I Linking Factor thus, the obvious need for vigorous continuance of common platform to raise our concerns.
+(a) While dealing with Govt Authorities the list of challenges can be never ending e.g. our fight, tooth & nail, about NHAI “Alleged Defaulters List” or the Pricing Mechanism of ETC Toll items and W.P.I Linking Factor.
+Thus, there is obvious need for vigorous continuance of common platform to raise our concerns.